 There are many different couples.
-Some never achieve their potential because they cannot overcome the friction associated with placing comfortable boundaries between marriage and business.
+Some never achieve their potential because they cannot overcome the friction associated with creating healthy boundaries in marriage and business.

 Aquila and Priscilla